ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 console.log(output);
 ```
+### Answer

-> The code above will output `undefined` as output. `delete` operator is used to delete a property from an object.
+The code above will output `undefined` as output. `delete` operator is used to delete a property from an object.
 Here `x` is an object which has foo as a property and from a self-invoking function, we are deleting the `foo` property of object `x` and after deletion, we are trying to reference deleted property `foo` which result `undefined`.

 ## Question 11.
 What will be the output of the following code?